 \begin{lemma} Let $P$ be a projective set of $2n$ points, $n \ge 3$, in general position.
 If $X_P$ denotes the number of extreme points in a labeled affine order type chosen uniformly among those supported by $P$, then

-\end{lemma} \begin{MyProof} By Lemma~\ref{l:duality-basic}, $X_P$ has the same distribution as the number of edges in a cell chosen uniformly at random in $P^*$.
+\end{lemma} \begin{MyProof} By Proposition~\ref{p:uniform} and Lemma~\ref{l:duality-basic}, $X_P$ has the same distribution as the number of edges in a cell chosen uniformly at random in $P^*$.
 The arrangement $P^*$ has $2\binom{n}2+2$ cells and $4\binom{n}{2}$ edges.
-Since every edge bounds exactly two cells, it comes that
+Since every edge bounds exactly two cells, it follows that

 Moreover, the random variable ${X_P}^2$ has the same distribution as the square of the number of edges in a random cell chosen uniformly in $P^*$.
 Let $F_2(P^*)$ denote the set of cells of $P^*$ and for $c \in F_2(P^*)$ let $|c|$ denote its number of edges.
 We thus have